dsherry/mbdc/README.md

 mbdc
 ====

-messing with some stuff for the mit big data challenge -- started a couple days before the deadline so nothing serious
+Messing with scripts for some stuff for the mit big data challenge -- started a couple days before the deadline so nothing serious